letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 After someone purchases the items in their cart, the order should appear in the Order History.
 The order history should show:

-- What was purchased in each order
+- The date each order was made
 - The total price for each order

-The order history should persist on refresh using your backend database.
+The order history should persist on page refresh using your backend database.
 This database can be _either_ `app.locals` or a knex/PostgreSQL database.

 ### Production

 Your app should be pushed to production on Heroku.

 ### Extensions